 - Gain international travel skills & a new perspective of the world

-- Improve Spanish language through authentic interactions
+- Improve the Spanish language through authentic interactions

 Sample Costa Rica “Culture, Service, Volcano & Beach” Middle School Student Itinerary

 The following itinerary is a template to work from.
-We pride ourselves customizing each of our itineraries to meet the specific needs of interested student groups.
+We pride ourselves on customizing each of our itineraries to meet the specific needs of interested student groups.
 Please don’t hesitate to let us know how we can modify our program to fulfill your group’s desires.

 Day 1 – Arrival Day & Group Orientation

-Upon arrival to the San José (SJO) International Airport, your group will be met by two professional, bilingual guides and a private vehicle.
+Upon arrival at the San José (SJO) International Airport, your group will be met by two professional, bilingual guides and a private vehicle.
 Depending upon your arrival time, you will stop for lunch, and head to your hotel, which is located close to the airport.

 Day 2 – Tour of La Paz Waterfall & Transfer to Arenal

-This morning you will be bound to wake with the birds as they are always eager to start their day early!
+This morning you will be bound to wake up with the birds as they are always eager to start their day early!
 Breakfast will be enjoyed at the hotel.
 Your group will then head off to the incredible La Paz Waterfall Gardens.
 Here students will have the opportunity to view the treasures of the country.

-La Paz Waterfall Gardens is home of five impressive waterfalls, but also is a wildlife rescue center that is housed within the rainforest.
+La Paz Waterfall Gardens is home to five impressive waterfalls, but also is a wildlife rescue center that is housed within the rainforest.
 Here you will learn about and view a variety of wild cats, monkeys, reptiles, and birds.
-Within the aviary, toucans have been known to perch on visitor’s shoulders!
+Within the aviary, toucans have been known to perch on visitors’ shoulders!
 La Paz has an incredible buffet lunch that the group will have the opportunity to try out.